vdarkobar/unbound/steps.md

 dig pve02.lan.home-network.me +short && \
 dig -x 192.168.1.11 +short
 ```
-should return an A record.
+Should return an A record.
 Note the **ad** flag from the resolver (authenticated data = DNSSEC validation was successful)
 ```
 dig sigok.ippacket.stream
 ```
-should return a SERVFAIL error
+Should return a SERVFAIL error
 ```
 dig sigfail.ippacket.stream
 ```
-open in browser
+Open in browser
 ```
 https://wander.science/projects/dns/dnssec-resolver-test/
 ```